-In order to preserve the sample size of the SDSS, the alternative solution is to attempt to correct the SDSS spectroscopic measurements for the aperture biases on a statistical basis.
-This is the approach that we take in this work.
-We employ IFS data to simulate what the SDSS spectrum would look like for different redshifts of a given galaxy.
-Its spectral properties are then compared with the properties of the spectrum integrated over the full galaxy extent.
-By correlating the differences with observational properties that can be consistently and easily obtained over a broad redshift interval, we aim at establishing correction recipes that can be applied to the full SDSS galaxy sample.
-As we show in Sec. \ref{sub:CALIFA}, the Calar Alto Legacy Integral Field Area (CALIFA) survey \citep{Sanchez:2012aa} turns out to be the ideal IFS survey to these goals, mainly due to its large spatial coverage and relatively high physical resolution, despite its relatively small sample size.
+In order to preserve the sample size of the Legacy\ SDSS, the alternative solution is to attempt to correct the SDSS spectroscopic measurements for the aperture biases on a statistical basis.
+This is the approach that we took for this work.
+We employed IFS data to simulate what the SDSS spectrum would look like for different redshifts of a given galaxy.
+Its spectral properties were then compared with the properties of the spectrum integrated over the full galaxy extent.
+By correlating the differences with observational properties that can be consistently and easily obtained over a broad redshift interval, our aim was to establish correction recipes that can be applied to the full SDSS galaxy sample.
+As we show in Sect. \ref{sub:CALIFA}, the Calar Alto Legacy Integral Field Area (CALIFA) survey \citep{Sanchez:2012aa} turns out to be the ideal IFS survey for these goals, mainly due to its large spatial coverage and relatively high physical resolution, despite its relatively small sample size.
 Our analysis focuses on spectral indices as tracers of stellar population physical properties.
-Their ability of condensing very efficiently such information in a small set of numbers that are well defined and independent of the flux normalization, makes them ideal quantities to compute aperture corrections, as opposed to full spectra.
+Their ability to condense very efficiently such information in a small set of numbers that are well defined and independent of the flux normalization makes them ideal quantities to compute aperture corrections, as opposed to full spectra.